CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{< /tab >}}
 {{< /tabs >}}

 Once all BGP IPV4 peerings established, all the redistributed loopback and anycast-ip prefixes should appear in the routing table of each switch.
-Use `net show route` command in NCLU, or `show ip route` in `vtysh` tho check the routing table
+Use `net show route` command in NCLU, or `show ip route` in `vtysh` to check the routing table

 {{< tabs "TAB22sIGTD1631 ">}}
 {{< tab "leaf01 ">}}
-Leaf01 has two ECMP routes (via both spine switches) to other leafs' loopbacks and anycast-IPs recieved by BGP - `10.0.1.2/32`
+Leaf01 has two ECMP routes (via both spine switches) to other leaf’s loopbacks and anycast-IPs received by BGP - `10.0.1.2/32`
 ```
 cumulus@leaf01:mgmt:~$ net show route
 show ip route